 On a personal level, Shannon loves spending quality time with her family and friends, and for over 10 years, she has cared for her father, who became debilitated after suffering a mild heart attack.
 As a lifelong devotee of music, Shannon also enjoyed competing in ballroom dance contests, in lead and follow roles of dance; she also has been an accomplished pianist.
 As a savvy investor and financial expert, Shannon has acquired a number of real estate properties in the Philadelphia area and is often sought after for advice on real estate investing.
 The video link above is a successful fundraiser that she had in 2012.
 One of her closest friends, Linda Suralie, is a prominent periodontist, and shares Shannon’s passion for dancing and her vision for Sponsor Seniors as well as the Hooked on series.
 They are pictured here at a costume party dance.

 Since Shannon was put on long-term disability, she learned that she could pull her 401k and transfer it to a Self Direct IRA and use the funds to purchase rental property.
 She also learned quickly how to buy properties in distress, rehab them and rent them out.
 Also, she learned how to leverage assets to increase her portfolio.
 She took one of her favorite mentor’s advice – Mr. Tony Robbins – find people succeeding at doing what you want to do, train under them and flourish.
-Shannon joined a group and started studying and working with A&E’s Flipping Boston – Pete Saroulis who proved instrumental in helping her with her website. https://www.housebeautifulkeepersllc.com/
+Shannon started associating with Peter Vekselman and Julie Muse in 2019 prior to pandemic of Covid 19 and getting help from the Zabala family, she upgraded her web presence. http://www.HouseBeautifulKeepers.com.

 While she was expanding her knowledge of the real estate industry, she also attended seminars on commercial and multi-family/apartment complexes and has partnered with Teddy Pendergrass II and is continuing training under the Lindahl Group from Boston, MA – the #1 multi-family training entrepreneurs to becoming millionaires.